Please note that some of the following terms, though common, have unique statutory (legal) definitions in healthcare.

 Durable Power of Attorney for Health Care (DPOA-HC) – Someone who has been legally designated to make decisions for a patient if the patient lacks decisional capacity.
 This is done through an Advance Directive (available at NVLivingWill.com or your health care provider).
 A DPOA-HC should be familiar with the patient’s values, their prognosis and willing and able to make decisions in the best interest of the patient.

-Representative – This term is a legal term as used in the statute governing Nevada POLST.
-Therefore, in the context of POLST, a representative is only the Durable Power of Attorney for Health Care (also legally termed “agent”), state appointed guardian or parent of a minor patient.
+Healthcare Representative – This term is a legal term as used in the statute governing Nevada POLST.
+Therefore, in the context of POLST, a representative is only the Durable Power of Attorney for Health Care (also legally termed “agent”), state-appointed guardian or parent of a minor patient.

-Surrogate – As used with reference to Nevada POLST, a surrogate is a legal term for someone who is authorized to speak for a patient who lacks decisional capacity or other representative (see definition of “Representative).
+Healthcare Surrogate – As used with reference to Nevada POLST, a surrogate is a legal term for someone who is authorized to speak for a patient who lacks decisional capacity.
 The order of such authority is as follows in the following order: